ColumPaget/sommelier/README.md

 ```
 ./configure
 make
-make install
 ```

-This will place the program in `/usr/local/bin` and a configure file called `.sommelier.apps` in the user's home directory.
-If you want to make the configuration file available to all users, then copy it to `/etc/sommelier.apps`
+You should then place the program `sommelier` somewhere in your PATH and copy `sommelier.apps` to `.sommelier.apps` in your home directory (note the leading '.' to make it a hidden file).
+If you want to make the configuration file available to all users, then copy it to `/etc/sommelier.apps` (no leading '.').
+You can set an install prefix using './configure --prefix' and run 'make install'.
+However, you will normally need to be root to install into, say, '/usr/local/bin' and then the 'sommelier.apps' config file will go into root's home directory.
+You normally would not want to run sommelier and the apps it installs, as root.
+If you've got a 'bin' directory that's writable by your normal user then the 'make install' method can work for you, otherwise you'll have to do it by hand.

 USAGE
 =====